-China’s main draws that exceed other countries are in size, depth, and variety.
+China’s main draws exceed other countries in size, depth, and variety.
 It has the world’s richest breadth of culture, most varied and spectacular natural wonders, and most impressive architectural feats.

-In 2016 the time has come for more creative China tours.
+In 2017 it’s time for even more creative China tours.
 There are more attractions, more high-end hotel options, and more high-speed rail options than ever.
-Insisting on high-quality services, we are proud to present our ever best-selling China tour packages, themed tours, and special interest travel products.
+Below our travel specialists provide some smart travelers' tips to help you plan your China trip in 2017…

-Avoid China’s major holidays (unless you want to take part in the celebrations), as transport and tourist areas are packed and prices for hotels at least double.
+China’s major holidays are definitely not a good time to visit (unless you want to take part in the celebrations) as your will see ‘people hills, people sea’ everywhere on attractions.
+And prices for hotels at least double.

 You can travel alone (independently), in a tour group, or on a private tour in China.